wp-plugins/events-rest-api/readme.txt

 A RESTful interface for accessing all Event Espresso event data (see: [Decaf](https://wordpress.org/plugins/event-espresso-decaf/) or [Core](https://github.com/eventespresso/event-espresso-core), or [EventEspresso.com](http://eventespresso.com/pricing/?ee_ver=ee4)).
 That means you can build client-side javascript code, mobile apps, and programs in any language (and on any server) that can read data used in Event Espresso 4.

-We've reached the first milestone which provides read access to all EE4 data.
-That means you can build client-side javascript code, mobile apps, and programs  in any language (and on any server) that can read data used in Event Espresso 4.

 So what's great about the EE4 REST API and what can you do with it?
 Here's a start:

 * Unlike its predecessor, the [EE3 JSON API](http://eventespresso.com/product/espresso-json-api/), this add-on is compatible with Event Espresso 4 (not Event Espresso 3)